 Best for: Picture and audio connoisseurs who want their streaming device to deliver a best-in-class viewing experience.

 Why we chose it: The NVIDIA Shield TV is equal parts streaming savant and gaming workhorse, complete with every spec and feature you’d need for one of the fastest and best-looking (and sounding) streaming experiences on the market.

 Read More: The Best Gaming Laptops You Can Buy in 2022

 Voice commands, HD upscaling and a remote locator are only a handful of the amazing features that come standard with the NVIDIA TV Shield.
 While NVIDIA isn’t as well known as Fire TV or Roku when it comes to home streaming, even the best streaming devices can’t match this product in terms of picture and sound quality.
 The NVIDIA Shield can let you stream 4K HDR video and is compatible with your Dolby Atmos surround sound speakers.
 With this powerful streaming device, you’re a TV wizard, deftly flipping back and forth between streaming titans like Prime and Netflix.
 Customers can control Shield using voice commands via Google Home or Alexa.
 The NVIDIA is also a particularly great option for gamers and audiophiles, allowing you to stream PC games directly to your 4K TV.

-12. Fire TV Stick
+Amazon Fire TV Stick Lite

-Amazon’s standard Fire TV Stick may not have the same 4K streaming and full-fledged Alexa support, nor can its remote control your TV like other Fire TV devices.
+Amazon’s standard Fire TV Stick Lite may not have the same 4K streaming and full-fledged Alexa support, nor can its remote control your TV like other Fire TV devices.
 But this is the absolute cheapest way to stream if you want to use an Amazon device.
 Unlike the similarly priced third-generation Chromecast and Roku Express, this 1080p streamer supports HDR10, as well as Dolby Atmos, which will give your content a little extra life if you TV and speakers support these standards.